TonghanWang/DOP/README.md

-<mark> The default hyper-parameter setting was fine tuned with a parallel runner using 4 parallel environments.
+<span style="background-color: #FFFF00"> The default hyper-parameter setting was fine tuned with a parallel runner using 4 parallel environments.
 The latest version of PyMARL uses an episode runner.
-Current hyper-parameters may be unstable with this runner </mark>
+Current hyper-parameters may be unstable with this runner. </span>

 # DOP: Off-Policy Multi-Agent Decomposed Policy Gradients